sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 This draft defers to {{-sacmt}} for terms and definitions.

 # Architectural Overview
-The generic approach proposed herein recognizes the need to obtain information from existing state collection mechanisms, and makes every attempt to respect {{RFC7632}} and {{RFC8248}}.
+The generic approach proposed herein recognizes the need to obtain information from existing and future state collection systems, and makes every attempt to respect {{RFC7632}} and {{RFC8248}}.
 At the foundation of any architecture are entities, or components, that need to communicate.
-They communicate by sharing information, where, in a given flow one or more components are consumers of information and one or more components are providers of information.
+They communicate by sharing information, where, in a given flow, one or more components are consumers of information and one or more components are providers of information.

 ~~~~~~~~~~
                   +--------------------+